SpikeInterface/spikeinterface/installation_tips/README.md

  * spyking-circus (not on mac)
  * herdinspikes (not on windows)

-Kilosort, Ironclust and HDSort are MATLAB based and need to be installed by source.
+Kilosort, Ironclust and HDSort are MATLAB based and need to be installed from source.
 Klusta does not work anymore with python3.8 you should create a similar environment with python3.6

 ### Quick installation